Perceptual error optimization for Monte Carlo rendering: Practical application

 \subsection{Surrogate for ground truth}

-The goal of our optimization is to perceptually match the output to the ground-truth image $\ReferenceImage$ as closely as possible.
+The goal of our optimization is to perceptually match an image estimate to the ground truth $\ReferenceImage$ as closely as possible.
 Unfortunately, the ground truth is unknown in our setting, unlike in halftoning.
 The best we can do is substitute it with a \emph{surrogate} image $\SurrogateImage$.
 Such an image can be obtained either from available pixel estimates or by making assumptions about the ground truth.
-We will discuss specific approaches in the following, but it is important to note here that all existing error-distribution methods rely on a surrogate, whether explicitly or implicitly.
-And since the surrogate guides the optimization, its fidelity directly impacts the output fidelity.
-Notably, unlike our approach, \citeauthor{Heitz2019}'s method is unable to leverage the quality of a better surrogate even if it is modified to accept an explicit surrogate.
-This is mainly because our algorithms provide a better fit, target the error explicitly, and rely on less restrictive assumptions.
-We further analyze this aspect in \cref{sec:Experiments}.
+We will discuss specific approaches in the following, but it is already worth noting that all existing error-distribution methods rely on such a surrogate, whether explicitly or implicitly.
+And since the surrogate guides the optimization, its fidelity directly impacts the fidelity of the output.